FuelLabs/sway/sway-book/src/documentation/language/program-types/index.md

 # Sway Program Types

-A Sway program is a file ending with the extension `.sw`, e.g. `main.sw`, and the first line of the file is a decleration of the _type_ of program that it is.
+A Sway program is a file ending with the extension `.sw`, e.g. `main.sw`, and the first line of the file is a declaration of the _type_ of program.

 A Sway program can be one of four types: